abdulsamed1/Intellichain/README.md

+---
 # 🧠 Overview

-This project demonstrates allows users to receive NFTs simply by replying to a tweet.
+Tweet2NFT AI Bridge lets users claim NFTs by replying to tweets.
+It uses Eliza AI, Supabase for codes, and Chainlink to mint Combines Web2 social with Web3 blockchain for secure, scalable rewards.

 ---

 ## 📌 Features